xrdocs/programmability/_tutorials/do-you-speak-yang.md

 You can get a similar output using CLI with the command: `ssh username@host -p 830 -s netconf` where 830 is the NETCONF port on the device.
 {: .notice--info}

+In the part, we are going to learn the supported YANG models from a device.
+Then we're going to download them in YANG Suite.

+It could be interesting to download the YANG models from a device rather than from a repository.
+A folder in a repository could contain all the models supported for a given IOS version by all devices eligible to this IOS version.
+These devices would probably have different sensors and API, thus having different YANG capabilities.
+To be certain to only use models supported by a given device, it's often better to sync YANG models directly from the device itself.
+{: .notice--info}

 ### Adding a device

 First, we need to add a new device to YANG Suite.
 In order for everyone to be able to collect YANG models from a device, we will use the [IOS XR always-on sandbox on Cisco Devnet](https://devnetsandbox.cisco.com/RM/Diagram/Index/e83cfd31-ade3-4e15-91d6-3118b867a0dd?diagramType=Topology).
 Below the sandbox information.
 Feel free to use another device.